dpereira/conflux/README.md

  - Only tested with Synergy 1.7 clients, in Windows and Mac OSX.
  - No support for SSL; clients must be configured to disable the support, or they won't be able to connect to the Conflux server.
+ - The only keyboard mapping works best with en-US keyboard layout, and even in it not every character from the iOS keyboard are properly translated, event though all the ones needed for standard usage are.

 Conflux + Personal Hotspot: